Multiphysics Analysis for Medical Devices Using COMSOL Multiphysics

 - Damage modeling

-- Electromagnetic tissue heating
+- Electromagnetic and acoustic tissue heating

 - Medical device examples: